 Newspapers often contained advertisements for slaves.
 Library and Archives Canada has many Canadian newspapers on microform.
 Newspapers should be consulted for the period preceding abolition in 1834.

-Search for books on Blacks in AMICUS, using authors, titles or subject terms such as:
+Search for books on Black people in AMICUS, using authors, titles or subject terms such as:

 - Black/Black Canadian

 - A Documentary Study of the Establishment of Negroes in Nova Scotia between the War of 1812 and the Winning of Responsible Government, by Nova Scotia Public Archives.
 (AMICUS 687369)